-In recent years, a number of published studies (references can be found below the article), have showed that there are a different variety of impact forces uniquely produced in heel strike running that are either not produced at all or occur at a much less intensity in forefoot running.
+In recent years, a number of published studies (references are below the article), found that there are a variety of impact forces uniquely produced in heel strike running that are either not produced or occur at a lesser magnitude and intensity in forefoot running.

-It’s for these reasons that heel strike runners have to rely on running shoes with thick under-heel cushioning to cope with the distinctive impact forces that are classic features of heel striking during running.
-However, we are quickly learning that increased under-heel cushion thickness does not consistently prevent the impact burden of running with a heel strike; it actually encourages a greater downward force of the heel onto the ground and generates forces that are stronger than the original strong forces of landing heel-first when running.
+Worse still, we are quickly learning that thick under-heel cushioning does nothing to scale down the high impacts of heel strike running, rather, these shoes have been consistently found to produce a greater downward force of the heel onto the ground, generating forces that are stronger than the original intensive forces of heel strike running.
 This injurious effect is especially true when, again, running at faster speeds with a heel strike.

-Another negative aspect of heel strike running that has attracted a lot of attention is that it may encourage maximum knee extension at touchdown, which is best explained in this video:
+Another negative aspect of heel strike running that has attracted a lot of attention is that it encourages maximum knee extension at touchdown, which is best explained in this video:

 Shalane’s not the only heel strike runner slaughtered with severe running injuries.
 Canadian marathoner, Krista Duchene, is also a heel-pounder who broke her femur and underwent surgery to repair the break with a plate and three screws.
 American marathoner Meb Keflezighi was also a heel strike runner, always plagued with harsh injuries until he corrected his heel strike to land more flat-footed.
 From here, he suffered fewer injuries of less severity and went on to win the Boston marathon, becoming the first American male in decades to do so!